fa-rimi/AI-Tic-Tac-Toe/README.md

 ## Introduction

 Welcome to our Tic Tac Toe game, a web-based application powered by OpenAI's prompting.
 This project delivers an immersive and enjoyable gaming experience with features including a dynamic game board, reset functionality, visually appealing cell design, informative pop-up messages, and both two-player and single-player modes.

+## Trial Prompts
+#### Create a tic-tac-toe web game application for me with a leaderboard.
+- This question was very broad but as a result the response was a general outline of what the application should look like with basic code

+#### Build me a front-end tic-tac-toe web application with a leaderboard
+- Similar to the first question, the response was a general outline with basic code

 <!-- Prompts -->
 ## Official Prompts